Rodolfo Gonzales: Political activism

-Gonzales's early political involvement in the Democratic party centered around campaigning for Mayor of Denver Quigg Newton in 1947, registering Latino voters for the Democratic party in 1950 and leading the Colorado "Viva Kennedy" campaign.
+Gonzales's early political involvement in the Democratic Party centered around campaigning for Denver Mayor J. Quigg Newton in 1947, registering Latino voters for the Democratic Party in 1950 and leading the Colorado "Viva Kennedy" campaign in 1960.

-Gonzales's successful efforts to organize for change within the Democratic party became a crucial turning point toward Chicano Nationalist politics and the foundation of the Crusade for Justice in 1967.
+Gonzales's successful efforts to organize for change within the Democratic Party became a crucial turning point toward Chicano Nationalist politics and the foundation of the Crusade for Justice in 1967.
 In 1966, Gonzales had written a letter of resignation to Alfredo J. Hernandez, the chair of SER in Denver, stating, “S.E.R., is offering a gateway to a society that offers hypocrisy, sterilization, castration, and neurosis in exchange for the values of integrity that are inherent in our culture...I will not compromise my principles, me ideals and my honor to be seated at the same table with hypocrites.”
 Gonzales concluded that the two-party system offered little benefit.
 Believing Chicanos could not rely on the "gringo establishment" to provide education, economic stability, or social acceptance, he sought alternatives.

 The Crusade for Justice was an idea born from the Fisherman's meetings.
 These meetings were the original organization of Chicanos discussing issues surrounding Chicano rights and culture.
 The Fisherman meetings started out small, without the structure the Crusade for Justice developed later.
 The goal was to gain a following, and to spread education on the injustices Chicanos were experiencing.
 To begin with, the Fisherman's meetings were only open to men.
 When the conversation started to cross over from culture to more political issues, such as border laws, women demanded a part in the discussions, as they were directly affected just as much as the men, by the topics at hand.

 Gonzales believed strongly in the power of educating the people around him, and bringing the Chicano community together to hear one another's voices.
 He said, “You have to get people involved, and the best way to do that is to live among the people, to hear what they are saying and to agitate them”.

 The development of the Crusade for Justice helped gain momentum for the Chicano Movement in Denver.
 The movement was not strictly political in their organizing and education; "it was about art, music, vision, pride, culture, and value of participation."
 Gonzales explained.
 Gonzales took the ideas developed through the Crusade and implemented them at a personal level, making it into the political force it became.
 He had the courage, confidence, and ability to inspire greatness within the entire Chicano community.